Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

 \begin{enumerate} \item \textbf{Compute the sequence of events.}

-Compute the sequence of vertex in- and out-events, as described in \Cref{subsection:rcht}, and the sequence of overlap and release events, as described in \Cref{subsection:table}.
-Merge both sequences into a single circular sequence of angles $<\theta_1,\theta_2,\dots,\theta_{m-1},\theta_{m},\theta_1>$, $m\in O(n)$, which we can represent in a circular table as in Figure~\ref{fig:overlap_events_sweep}.
-Clearly, while $\theta$ increases in $[0,2\pi)$ the relevant features of $\rcht$ remain unchanged during each interval $(\theta_{i},\theta_{i+1})$, and each angle $\theta_i$ is an in-, out-, overlap-, or release-event.
+Compute the sequence of vertex in-events and out-events as described in \Cref{subsection:rcht}, and the sequence of overlap and release events as described in \Cref{subsection:table}.
+Merge both sequences into a single circular sequence of angles $\left<\theta_1,\theta_2,\dots,\theta_{m-1},\theta_{m},\theta_1\right>$, $m\in O(n)$, which we can represent in a circular table as in Figure~\ref{fig:overlap_events_sweep}.
+Clearly, as $\theta$ increases from $0$ to $2\pi)$, the relevant features of $\rcht$ we are interested in (area, number of vertices, etc.) remain unchanged during each interval $(\theta_{i},\theta_{i+1})$, and each angle $\theta_i$ is an in-, out-, overlap-, or release-event.

 \item \textbf{Initialize the angular sweep.}